sampart/WhiteOctoberPagerfantaBundle/README.md

 ### Twitter Bootstrap

-The bundle also has TwitterBootstrapView.
+The bundle also has a Twitter Bootstrap view.

 For Bootstrap 2: